phpList/phplist-plugin-saml2/README.md

 ];
 ```

+certData will be taken from the cert/saml-remote-idp.crt file (you should add a certificate there, it will not be set from configuration page as other values are)

-2) Set up `phplist.domain/simplesamlphp` to point to `phplist-plugin-simplesaml/plugins/simplesaml/simplesamlphp`
+2) Set up `phplist.domain/simplesamlphp` to point to `phplist-plugin-saml2/plugins/simplesaml/simplesamlphp`

 ## Ways to configure 2) above:

-* **VERY SIMPLE: ** After following the steps in the configuration phase above, simply copy the contents of `phplist-plugin-simplesaml/plugins/simplesaml/simplesamlphp` to `PATH_TO_PHPLIST_INSTALLATION/public_html/simplesamlphp`.
+* **VERY SIMPLE: ** After following the steps in the configuration phase above, simply copy the contents of `phplist-plugin-saml2/plugins/simplesaml/simplesamlphp` to `PATH_TO_PHPLIST_INSTALLATION/public_html/simplesamlphp`.
 OR;
-* A symlink from `phplist-plugin-simplesaml/plugins/simplesaml/simplesamlphp` to `PATH_TO_PHPLIST_INSTALLATION/public_html/simplesamlphp` should work.
+* A symlink from `phplist-plugin-saml2/plugins/simplesaml/simplesamlphp` to `PATH_TO_PHPLIST_INSTALLATION/public_html/simplesamlphp` should work.
 OR;
-* Server configuration to pass traffic from `phplist.domain/simplesamlphp` to `phplist-plugin-simplesaml/plugins/simplesaml/simplesamlphp`.
+* Server configuration to pass traffic from `phplist.domain/simplesamlphp` to `phplist-plugin-saml2/plugins/simplesaml/simplesamlphp`.

 Notes: The symlink method would not work in docker and the "VERY SIMPLE" method creates some redundancy.
 However the goal is that, by whatever means `phplist.domain/simplesamlphp` points to `PATH_TO_PHPLIST_INSTALLATION/public_html/simplesamlphp`.

 You might be required to manually create a `log` directory inside `PATH_TO_PHPLIST_INSTALLATION/public_html/simplesamlphp` with write permissions granted, so: `mkdir log && sudo chmod -R a+rwx log`

 **NB**: `simplesamlphp` **MUST BE CONFIGURED ON SAME DOMAIN** as your phplist installation.
-Hence `phplist.domain/simplesamlphp` SHOULD point to `phplist-plugin-simplesaml/plugins/simplesaml/simplesamlphp`.
+Hence `phplist.domain/simplesamlphp` SHOULD point to `phplist-plugin-saml2/plugins/simplesaml/simplesamlphp`.

 # UPDATING SimpleSAMLPHP [Developer Instructions]

-- Download new version of `simplesamlphp` from their [official website](https://simplesamlphp.org/download/)
-- Unzip it and rename the folder to `simplesamlphp`, delete existing `simplesaml/simplesamlphp` and replace with the newly downloaded folder.
-- Git commit it with the version number like "Added simplesamlphp-1.19.5"

-*This plugin ships with built version of `simplesamlphp` cloned from [`https://github.com/simplesamlphp/simplesamlphp`](https://github.com/simplesamlphp/simplesamlphp).*
+- Updating is not recommended

 ## Configuring the IdP